 The CSCRF recommends that REs conduct red teaming exercises through the use of red and blue teams and REs should also consider deploying Continuous Automated Red Teaming (CART) solutions to provide ongoing testing and better awareness of attack surfaces.

 The CSCRF also contains more general guidelines that may be helpful in achieving red teaming compliance.
 The framework contains guidelines for scenario-based cyber resilience testing and lists a number of standards that can be adapted for this testing.
-The CSCRF also provides guidelines for conducting audits and submitting audit reports
+The CSCRF also provides guidelines for conducting audits and submitting audit reports.

 CyberNX can play a vital role in assisting REs to meet their red teaming requirements and other CSCRF compliance obligations.